 - Part-time students will complete two 15-credit modules in each of the first four trimesters on campus.
 In two additional trimesters, you will complete a dissertation worth 60 credits.

 The course approaches biotechnology from both medical and commercial perspectives and focuses on applying it to highly relevant global topics and health challenges.
-We regularly review module content with our industry partners to ensure your acquired knowledge and skillset continues to reflect trends and needs within the science community.

 Current course topics include molecular biology, proteomics, genomics, medical biotechnology, novel therapeutics and green (plant) biotechnology.
 The independent research project which encourages you to formulate and test hypotheses is designed to consolidates crucial scientific skills whilst offering you the flexibility to pursue a semi-independent research agenda.